Q. What do the Trench Safety Regulations (520 CMR 14.00) require?

 - erect a fence that is at least 6' tall with openings no greater than 4" between vertical supports (openings greater than 4 inches may be protected by solid guards of suitable materials, including plywood or wood planks);

 - use a roadplate that is at least 3/4" thick steel;

 - post an attendant such as a police officer or flag man at the trench; or

 - backfill the trench before leaving.

 A. Municipalities and public agencies are required to 1) establish a permitting authority; 2) require permits for the creation of a trench on a public way, public property, or private property located within the municipality; 3) shut down trenches where violations are found; and 4) regulate municipal departments that create trenches.
 Municipalities or public agencies that act as excavators are not exempt from these regulations and must adhere to the same standards for obtaining a permit and implementing protections for the General Public required of other excavators.
 Municipalities and state agencies are not required to inspect trenches and excavators are not required to "pass" a municipal or state inspection to be allowed to receive a trench permit.
-Nevertheless, when permitting authorities, the DOS, or the DPS are put on notice of a potential violation of Chapter 82A or 520 CMR 14.00, they are authorized to investigate the possible violation and take action where a violation is determined to exist.
-Actions that municipal permitting authorities may take include immediately shutting down a trench site where a violation is found.
+Nevertheless, when permitting authorities, the DLS or the OPSI are put on notice of a potential violation of Chapter 82A or 520 CMR 14.00, they are authorized to investigate the possible violation and take action where a violation is determined to exist.
+Actions that municipal permitting authorities may take include, among others things, immediately shutting down a trench site where a violation is found.
 Permitting authorities may further suspend or revoke a permit following the opportunity for an administrative hearing.